A Plant by Any Common Name

 At first glance it may be difficult to see the family relationship between chives (Allium schoenoprasum) with its spherical head of lavender flowers and meadow garlic (A. canadensis) with its bunch of bulblets and a few white flowers on long stalks.
 The leaves are different: chives leaves are round and hollow, while the garlic has flat, strap-like leaves.
 So how can you conclude, other than their odor and/or taste, that they might be related?

-Using the Linnaean system, the vegetative parts don't matter-it's all in the flowers.
+Using the Linnaean system, the vegetative parts don't matter: it's all in the flowers.
 Comparing the individual flowers: they both have six tepals (The term "tepal" is used in this case when the three inner petals look the same as the three outer sepals.), six stamens (the male parts) on long stalks, and an ovary (the female part) divided into thirds.
 Onions were assigned to their own family, Alliaceae, in the late 1700s.
 Later taxonomists grouped the onions into the lily family, Liliaceae, because all the members also have six tepals, etc., but most of today's taxonomists place onions in their own family again.
 Even though the parts of the flowers are similar to lilies, members of the onion family have true bulbs and most produce odorous fumes when cut.
-True lilies don't have the odors or bulbs-they usually have corms or tubers.
+True lilies don't have the odors or bulbs: they have corms or tubers.

 Onions and garlic have been under cultivation for so long, (approximately 5,000 years) that the typical onion (A. cepa) and the typical garlic (A. sativum) are not known in the wild.
 I purchased some Egyptian walking onion sets two years ago and we've been enjoying these perennial onions both as greens and small bulbs.
 In two years, I have not seen any flowers, but only the heads with bulblets.
 If a flower is ever produced though, I know it will have 6 tepals, 6 stamens, and a 3-parted ovary.

 Why are they called Egyptian walking onions?
 Most botanists agree that onions came under cultivation in Egypt.
-And for this particular cultivar, as the bulblets expand in the flower head shown in this photo, the stem on which they are borne falls over, the new bulbs take root, and the onion then begins to "walk" across the garden.
+And for this particular cultivar, as the bulblets expand in the flower head shown in this photo, the stem on which they are borne falls over, the new bulbs take root, and the onion then begins to "walk," albeit slowly, across the garden.
 Common names also have interesting stories.
 I've planted these perennial onions at the edge of a bed, so as I work through the crop rotations each season, the walking onion area remains undisturbed.

 Common vs. Scientific Names